PQSB/Blog_SETR_2024/P3/BLOG_P3.md

 Both interruptions are not working in the first LOADING state (blinking led), they are configured after.

 ## Threads
+I have used two threads in my implentation, and so, one thread controller.
+  - **blink_thread:** This thread is in charge of turning on and off LED1 during the initial LOADING (blinking) state.
+It's enabled in the *void setup* and disabled once the LOADING state is completed.
+It executes every second and changes the state of LED1.
+Once the LED has change the state of the LED *nblinks * 2* times it disables and the program moves on to the next state.

+  -**temp_hum_thread:** This thread is in charge of
 ## Whatchdog

 ## Difficulties: